 Planning a Stay: Practical Intelligence

 Esperanza sits at Carretera Transpeninsular Km 7, Manzana 10, on the Punta Ballena corridor, which puts it roughly central between San José del Cabo's historic town centre and the Cabo San Lucas marina district.
 Los Cabos International Airport serves the region with direct connections from most major North American cities; the drive from the airport runs along the tourist corridor and takes under half an hour in normal traffic.
-For those considering how Esperanza fits against the broader Los Cabos hotel offer, our full Los Cabos hotel and restaurant guide maps the corridor's full range, from surf-focused properties like Cabo Surf Hotel & Spa to the larger-scale Montage Los Cabos in Cabo San Lucas and the hacienda-style Costa Palmas on the East Cape.
+For those considering how Esperanza fits against the broader Los Cabos hotel offer, the corridor ranges from surf-focused properties like Cabo Surf Hotel & Spa to the larger-scale Montage Los Cabos in Cabo San Lucas and the hacienda-style Costa Palmas on the East Cape.

 Seasonality matters in Baja California Sur.
 The corridor's high season runs roughly November through April, when temperatures are consistent and humidity is low.
 The summer months bring heat, occasional tropical storms, and significantly lower rates.
 Hurricane season formally extends through October, though major impacts on the corridor are infrequent.
 Booking for peak winter weeks at Two Keys-level properties on the corridor typically requires lead times of several months, particularly for stays over US public holidays and the Christmas to New Year period.